polemaster/configs/arch/README.md

 ```
 cat /sys/firmware/efi/fw_platform_size          // should return 64 for UEFI 64-bit
-rfkill             // should return unblocked
+rfkill             // should return unblocker
-rfkill unblock wlan     // Optional: if the interface is block, unblock it:
+rfkill unblock wlan     // optional: if the interface is blocked, unblock it:
 ip link            // network interface should be enabled
-ip link set wlan0 up    // Optional: should already be up
+ip link set wlan0 up    // optional: should already be up
 iwctl // for connecting via Wi-Fi
 device list // should be powered on
 station wlan0 scan
 station wlan0 get-networks
 station wlan0 connect <SSID>
 timedatectl // should return current time
-timedatectl set-timezone Europe/Prague // Optional???
+timedatectl set-timezone Europe/Prague // will persist after rebooting
 cfdisk nvme0n1
 ```